francopestilli/TestSocialCoding/README.md

 Franco: Is Associate Professor at UT Austin.
 He is the instructor for this class.

 Victor: Is a student at UT Austin.
 Student for this class.

+Soemi: Is a student at UT Austin.
+Student for this class.